Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 After exchanging deep kisses for a while, Yuu temporarily moved away from Elena, only to see her looking up at him with her tongue sticking out with a craving look on her face.

-「I’ll let you suck something even better, big sis.」
+"I’ll let you suck something even better, big sis."

-「Ahaan!」
+"Ahaan!"

 When Yuu got down to his knees right in front of Elena and thrust his hips out, a look of pleasure appeared on her face as if she had a heart mark in her eyes.

-「Amm, amm… lick… Amm… so good, it tastes so good… Yuu’s dick… Amm… Nmm, nmm… Lick, sluurpa… Hnn!
-It’s getting bigger.」
+"Amm, amm… lick… Amm… so good, it tastes so good… Yuu’s dick… Amm… Nmm, nmm… Lick, sluurpa… Hnn!
+It’s getting bigger."

 Elena was still restrained, but she took the whole penis into her mouth and sucked on it with such vigor that it seemed as if she was a dog that had been given her favorite food.